Dry Cleaning Announce Debut Australian Tour Dates

-Rising UK group Dry Cleaning have announced their debut run of Australian shows, off the back of being revealed to play this year’s Meredith Music Festival.
+South London collective Dry Cleaning have announced their debut run of Australian headline shows, following their recent inclusion on this year’s Meredith Music Festival lineup.
+The band are currently building anticipation for their second album Stumpwork, which is out on Friday, 21st October.

-The band is currently leading up to the release of their sophomore album Stumpwork (out Friday 21st October), a release cycle that is keeping the band on the road touring relentlessly into our summer, when they’ll arrive to kick things off in Brisbane this December.
-The Australian tour will have Dry Cleaning perform in Brisbane, Melbourne, Sydney and Perth.
+The band are touring relentlessly right up until our summer, when they’ll arrive to kick things off in Brisbane on Friday, 9th December.
+The Australian tour will see Dry Cleaning also perform in Melbourne, Sydney and Perth.

-The four piece first came to international attention back in 2019 and solidified themselves as bonafide stars in the making, thanks to the release of debut album New Long Leg.
-The album brought the band together with noted John Parish (PJ Harvey) and considering the success of New Long Leg, it made total sense for Dry Cleaning to reunite with Parish to create Stumpwork.
+The four-piece first came to international attention with the 2019 single ‘Magic of Meghan’.
+They subsequently signed with British indie label 4AD and worked with producer John Parish (PJ Harvey) on 2021’s New Long Leg.
+Considering the critical and commercial success of New Long Leg – Paste and The Guardian both named it their seventh favourite album of the year – it made sense for Dry Cleaning to reunite with Parish to create Stumpwork.

-There is magic in the unconventional nature of the band and their refreshing take on post-punk moving forward in 2022.
-No doubt Australian fans are going to be lapping up each opportunity to see this now globally renowned punk show live.
+The band of Florence Shaw, Lewis Maynard, Tom Dowse and Nick Buxton have released two singles from the album so far: ‘Don’t Press Me’ and ‘Anna Calls From the Arctic’.

 Dry Cleaning Australian Tour 2022